 What is Sakana no Nitsuke?

 Nitsuke as a cooking method was developed as a way to preserve fish back in the days before refrigeration.
-It was especially used for types of fish that spoil easily, or fish with strong odors.
-The ingredients used in the broth remove or mask unpleasant smells, tenderize the flesh and highlight the natural qualities of the fish.
+It was especially used for fish that spoil easily or with strong odors.
+The ingredients used in the broth remove or mask unpleasant smells, tenderize the flesh, and highlight the natural qualities of the fish.

 - Cod